raashidsalih/Penny-Assignment/readme.md

 ### 4. Environment Variables

 Create a `.env` file in the root directory, or rename sample.env for convenience.
+Ensure you update GOOGLE_API_KEY for the model and INPUT_CSV_PATH for the California procurement data CSV source.

 ### 5. Load Data